Back to Blog

 DELIVERY TIME

-The Real Talk on Budget Whey in Singapore
+The Real Talk on Affordable Whey in Singapore

-I've spent way too much money testing whey proteins over the years.
-Started with those $80 tubs from supplement shops in Orchard, convinced that expensive meant better.
-Reality check: some of the best proteins I've tried cost under $50/kg.
+I've burned way too much money on whey over the years.
+Started with those S$120 tubs from supplement shops in Orchard, convinced that expensive meant better.
+Honest answer after a few years of trial and error: the brands you actually want are the boring ones that have been around forever — and the cheapest one on the shelf is rarely the best deal.

 BEST FOR: